Why this LoRaWAN course?

 Testing and Certification by the Wireless Certification Commission are available for people taking this LoRaWAN training course.

-After completing this LoRaWAN training course, delegates receive lifetime post-training support from LEVER Technology Group, to help them apply the technologies and skills they have learned with us, to provide career-long support, and to ensure they are better equipped for their future roles in IT and networking.
+After completing this LoRaWAN training course, delegates receive 12 months Post-Training Support from LEVER Technology Group, to help them apply the technologies and skills they have learned with us, and to ensure they are better equipped for their future roles in IT and networking.

 LoRaWAN Training Course Content